7 Trendy Bathroom Design Tactics for a Cleaner 2020

 Instead, buy prints in a different pattern than your walls.
-If you’re going with floral wallpaper, highlight it with striped or polka-dotted artwork.
+If you’re going with floral or rainbow wallpaper, highlight it with striped or polka-dotted artwork.
 Then, blend it together with solid-colored rugs or shower curtains.

 Not everyone loves the bold, in-your-face look.
 If you’re not on board with making a loud statement, you may prefer to add simple touches.

 Luckily, minimalism is all the rage these days, so your bathroom will fit right in.

 Instead of vibrant colors and sassy geometric prints, go with smooth, clean lines.
 Choose shower curtains with neutral whites, grays, and taupes.

 Don’t keep anything in your bathroom that doesn’t have to be there.
 And try to keep most of those chosen furnishings in a neutral color (maybe with a few accent splashes).
 For a zen atmosphere, place a plant or two on your bathroom shelf.